oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 will be subsumed under the issuer (or issuer identifier) in the following.

 Note: Just storing the authorization server URL is not sufficient to identify mix-up attacks.
-An attacker might declare an uncompromised AS's authorization endpoint URL as "his" AS URL, but declare a token endpoint under his own control.
+An attacker might declare an uncompromised authorization server's authorization endpoint URL as "his" authorization server URL, but declare a token endpoint under his own control.

 #### Mix-Up Defense via Issuer Identification
 This defense requires that the authorization server sends his issuer identifier